 Exposure Value ZERO

 The invention of electrical light renders our nights more accessible and safer, but also brighter than ever before.
-Among many other forms of pollution, artificial light at night sparks my curiosity as a photographer.
-Being aware of light levels is prevalent in photography, which makes me wonder how much light do we need at night.
+So bright that we’re now suffering from light pollution.1 Among many other pollutants, we as species are dealing with today, excessive artificial light at night sparks my curiosity as a photographer.
+Being aware of light levels is prevalent in my practice, which makes me wonder: how much light do we need at night?
 What is necessary or sufficient?
 And what is excessive or redundant night lighting?
-To find understanding in our use of night lighting within urban public spaces, I explored the sprawling cities Paris and London through the lens of my invented methodology and the notion of superfluousness to guide my journey.1
+To find understanding in the use of night lighting within urban public spaces,2 I explored the sprawling cities Paris and London through the lens of my invented methodology and the notion of superfluousness to guide my journey.3

-By minimising the control over the exposure value to a degree of zero, I pushed the medium to its boundaries and allowed the present light to flourish on the photographic emulsion— leaving the mid-tones and highlights to ‘blow out.’
+The image is a small point on the long scale between two blanks: complete darkness and complete light.
+By minimising the control over the exposure settings to a fixed value, I pushed the photographic medium to its boundaries, allowing the light to flourish untamed on the sensitive material and leaving images where the mid-tones and highlights ‘overflow.’
 This conceptual and technical methodology supports the proposition that there is a physical and direct relation between the photograph, the amount of light, and the place of occurrence.
-The number ‘0’ derives from a numeric scale concept used in the 1950s to simplify exposure calculations.2 I revisited the concept in which the slashed ‘zero’ denotes the absence of something.
+The number ‘0’ derives from a numeric scale concept used in the 1950s to simplify exposure calculations.4 I revisited the concept in which the slashed ‘zero’ denotes both the point of natural darkness and an indispensable condition for letting photographic images exist at all— for without light, there’s no photography.
+Conversely, an overload of light may cease the photograph from existing.

 - The Latin root word is superfluus, which is used figuratively to mean “unnecessary,” but is literally “overflowing.”